 Evangelist / Teacher - Pacaipampa, Peru

-When I was 12 years old, I lost my father in an accident, and when I was 13 years old, I lost my mother to cancer.
+When I was twelve years old, I lost my father in an accident, and when I was thirteen years old, I lost my mother to cancer.
 My childhood was difficult and full of suffering.
 I had one older brother, but he was not really interested in my life.
-I worked hard to educate myself, but when I was a little older I got together with a bad group of friends, who led me to live a shattered lifestyle filled with bad habits and all kinds of sin.
+I worked hard to educate myself, but when I was a little older, I got together with a bad group of friends, who led me to live a shattered lifestyle filled with bad habits and all kinds of sin.
 I even reached the point of attempting to take my own life several times, thinking that it was the only way to escape.
-But my God set me free.
+But God set me free.